pixelsnob/pixelsnob-site/articles/osornio-park-questionnaire.md

     - Portable or permanent bathroom facilities
     - Other:

-15. The city should install a cellular tower at this location to help pay for park improvements and maintenance costs
-    - Yes
-    - No

-16. My experience with Osornio Park overall has been
+15. My experience with Osornio Park overall has been
     - Positive
     - Neutral/don't have an opinion
     - Negative

-17. I believe or believed that Osornio Park is a "private" park
+16. I believe or believed that Osornio Park is a "private" park
     - Yes
     - No

-18. Please explain anything else you would like the City to know about your experience with Osornio Park, and how the park can be improved.
+17. Please explain anything else you would like the City to know about your experience with Osornio Park, and how the park can be improved.
 <br/>
 <br/>
 <br/>